py5coding/py5book/reference/sketch_frame_count.md

 # frame_count

-The system variable `frame_count` contains the number of frames that have been displayed since the program started.
+The variable `frame_count` contains the number of frames that have been displayed since the program started.

 ## Examples